Budibase/website/content/blog/app-building/form-ui-design.md

 We could provide a better user experience and more expedient workflow by allowing users from higher roles to add all of their available attributes when they create a new entry.

+You might also like our guide to [table UI design](blog/app-building/table-ui-design).

 ## 15. Alignment

 The alignment of different elements can greatly impact the effectiveness of different form UIs.
 Even subtle differences in alignment can quickly ruin user experiences.
 Take customer-facing tools for example.